Brownian Motion in the Hilbert Space of Quantum States and the Stochastically Emergent Lorentz Symmetry: A Fractal Geometric Approach from Wiener Process to Formulating Feynman's Path-Integral Measure for Relativistic Quantum Fields: Emergence of Lorentz Symmetry

 However, because of its dimension $\kappa$ could be compared to $1/\theta$, which in its turn is included in the interaction term due.
 Thus, the only constant that explicitly inherits the fractal structure of quantum fields through the spatial dimensions is the fractal mass $\mu$.
-As we saw above $\mu$ dependends partly on the spatial extension of the fractal field and partly on the type of the self-similarity due.
+As we saw above $\mu$ depends partly on the spatial extension of the fractal field and partly on the type of the self-similarity due.
 For instance for a localized Weierstrass function of $(a,b)$-self-similarity we have:

-This confirms our physical intuition since it shows that the fractality of a wave function would be an equivalent parameter for the physical quantity of energy distributed through the spatial dimensions.
-Thus, the energy has a background amount corresponding to the type of self-similarity $(a,b)$, whereas the rest amount is included in the Laplacian term $n^2$ coming from the general fractal structure due to the fractal norm.\footnote{This resembles the energy formula of a quantum harmonic oscillator $E=\hbar \omega(\frac{D}{2} +\sum_{i=1}^D n_i)$, which has a ground state with $E=\frac{D}{2}\hbar \omega$ comparable to the mass term $\kappa \mu$.}
+This formula confirms our physical intuition since it shows that the fractality of a wave function would be an equivalent parameter for the physical quantity of energy distributed through the space.
+Thus, the total energy of a particle, which is encoded as the total fractality via the exponent of the fractal norm, i.e. $\mu^2 + n^2$, has a background amount corresponding to the type of the asymptotic self-similarity $(a,b)$ of the included wave functions that is given by the fractal mass $\mu$, together with the Laplacian term $n^2$ which reveals the frequency of its oscillation.
+This resembles the energy formula of a $D$-dimensional quantum harmonic oscillator $E=\hbar \omega(\frac{D}{2} +\sum_{i=1}^D n_i)$, which has a ground state with $E=\frac{D}{2}\hbar \omega$ comparable to the fractal mass term $\kappa \mu$, whereas its oscillation energy contribution $E_{osc}=\hbar \omega( \sum_{i=1}^D n_i)$ reminds the oscillation role in the fractal norm, i.e. $\kappa (\sum_{i=1}^D n_i^2)$.

-However, it is worth noting that based on distinct natures of spatial and time dimensions in the Wiener Brownian process, we deliberately use the terminology of \emph{space-time}, but not \emph{spacetime}, for addressing the product manifold $X =[-T,T]\times S$, which appeared in (\ref {wiener5}) and (\ref {weiner6}).
-We will retain this convention in upcoming perusals \cite{varshovi E-H, varshovi}.